solacese/connected-vehicle-local-runner/README.md

 ### 3. Run the demo

-Run `docker-compose up` to create and start all 4 containers, wait for `Press Ctrl+C to exit` log to show up, then access [http://localhost:9090/](http://localhost:9090/) to enjoy the demo.
+Run `docker-compose up` to create and start all 4 parts, wait for the `Press Ctrl+C to exit` message to show up, then access [http://localhost:9090/](http://localhost:9090/) to enjoy the demo.

 ```bash
 cd connected-vehicle-local-runner/